Skip to content

 }

-Now, the countdown will start from 20 and when it reaches 0 , the Counter instance is deleted.
-What happens is that the Counter instance is registered with an initial value of 20 , and when the Countdown instance is created, it uses the Counter instance registered.
+Now, the countdown will start from 20 , and when it reaches 0 , the instance of Counter will be deleted.
+What happens is that the instance of Counter is registered with an initial value of 20 , and when the instance of Countdown is created, it uses the registered instance of Counter .

-Ok, but what if we want to use the Counter instance in another part of the code?
-Let’s look:
+Ok, But what if we want to use the instance of Counter elsewhere in the code?
+Let’s see:

 main.dart